Florida Motorcycle Safety Advocacy

-Our motorcycle injury attorneys in Cape Coral and Fort Myers have proudly sponsored the Cape Coral Bike Night season for the last decade.
+Our motorcycle injury attorneys in Cape Coral and Fort Myers have proudly sponsored the Cape Coral Bike Night season for two decades.
 The premiere family-friendly motorcycle venue in Southwest Florida, Cape Coral Bike Nights draw hundreds of thousands of motorcycle enthusiasts annually.

 We are active supporters of Mothers Against Drunk Driving; American Bikers Aiming Toward Education (ABATE); and the Lee County Injury Prevention Coalition.

 While Florida’s year-around sunshine provides a mecca for riders from all over the country, it also makes for one of the most dangerous places in the nation to ride.
-The Florida Department of Highway Safety and Motor Vehicles reports 413 riders killed in more than 8,600 Florida motorcycle collisions in 2011.
-Lee County was among the 10 most dangerous counties in the state:
+The Florida Department of Highway Safety and Motor Vehicles reports more than 400 riders are killed in more than 8,600 Florida motorcycle collisions each year.
+Nearly 10,000 riders are seriously injured.
+Lee County is among the 10 most dangerous counties in the state:

 - Collier County Motorcycle Accidents: 3 killed; 76 injured.

 - Charlotte County Motorcycle Accidents: 8 killed; 65 injured.

 - Lee County Motorcycle Accidents: 15 killed; 197 injured.

 One of the best things riders can do to stay safe is to complete a basic Motorcycle Rider Safety Course.
 These courses cost about $200 and have been required for new riders since 2008.
 But even veteran riders can benefit from a safety refresher.